Tiktok Bookmarks

 Wireframes

-I started my wireframes by tracing TikTok's creator page layout, mapping out key elements like the profile picture, name, follow button, and the row of tab icons (Posts, Likes, etc.).
-I placed my bookmarks button in this same row, but quickly realized a space problem.
+I started my wireframes by tracing TikTok's creator page layout, mapping out important key elements.
+I placed my bookmarks button in the row of tiny icons, but quickly realized a space problem.

-As mentioned before, TikTok's tab row is already crowded.
-Adding my bookmarks button would push this beyond the available space, and create a real estate problem.
-In other words, if TikTok adds more features, there won't be room for additional tabs.
-Here are some icon's I've seen the most frequent on profiles.
+TikTok's current icon row is already crowded.
+Adding my bookmarks button would push this beyond the available space.
+If TikTok adds more features, there won't be room for additional tabs.

 UI Update